getavalon/core/README.md

 Build your own asset creation pipeline, starting with the basics.

-**At a glance**

-- Categorise nodes within your workfile as being part of a single asset.
-- Enable an asset library to identify published data on disk.
-- Track when, where and from whom each asset come from.

 **Overview**

-Asset creation covers all aspects related to building the assets used in the production of film.
+*Asset creation* covers aspects related to producing content used in the production of film.
 A film is typically partitioned into sequences and shots, where each shot consists of one or more assets.

-This project includes interface and implementation for 3 common types of assets a typical production pipeline.
+This project includes plug-ins and tools for 3 common types of assets a typical production pipeline.

 - Modeling
 - Rigging
 - Animation

-The project illustrates how to **(1)** devise a contract - known as a `family` - for each kind of asset and **(2)** design their interface towards each other.
-For example, it is important for rendering and effects that the normals of each geometric surface is unlocked.
+These illustrate how to **(1)** devise a contract - known as a `family` - for each *kind* of asset and **(2)** design their interface towards each other.

 **Batteries included**